- Name the three macronutrients ad their main functions.

 For those who are intensely physically active, 1.6 grams per kg of body weight optimal.

 Long-term consumption of up to 2 grams per kg of body weight is still healthy, but over that could pose some risks.

-There are four calories in every gram of proteins.
+There are four calories in every gram of protein.

 Dehydration is the harmful loss or removal of water in the body.

-There are many factors at play to influence how much water the body needs to function correctly, such as hot climates, physical activity, fever, sickness, body comp, size, age, and more.
+Many factors influence how much water the body needs to function correctly, such as hot climates, physical activity, fever, sickness, body comp, size, age, and more.

-When someone is dehydrated, they are not able to properly manage bodily temperature, electrolyte balance, joints may work poorly, and blood pressure increases.
+When someone is dehydrated, they cannot properly manage bodily temperature, and electrolyte balance, joints may work poorly, and blood pressure increases.

 Exclusive PTP CPT Offers